 For the whipped cream:

-Only after glaze is firm and you are close to being ready to serve, pipe rosettes or other pattern around the outer edge.
+Only after glaze is firm and you are close to being ready to serve, pipe rosettes or another pattern around the outer edge.
 Add cream to small, narrow bowl, beat until soft peaks are beginning to form.
 Add cornstarch and sugar and beat until very stiff.
 Transfer to a piping bag or a Ziploc with the corner cut off and pipe in desired design around the edge of the tart.

 - Tart is best the day it is made but can be made, without glaze, 1 day ahead and chilled.
 Bring to room temperature before glazing.